Reveille Park

 Reveille Park is the eighth solo studio album by American hip hop recording artist SPM.
-It was released on Dope House Records in 2002 shortly after SPM was incarcerated for statutory rape.
+It was released on Dope House Records in 2002 shortly after SPM was incarcerated for sexual assault.
 Most of the tracks on this album are freestyle rapping.
 There was a "Chopped & Screwed" version of the album released on August 26, 2002.
 Coy stated that the entire album was recorded in two days.
 It was recorded at his house by his long-time friend and record producer Filero, who also added to the production of the album.
 It was mixed and mastered by James Hoover at Digital Services in Houston, Texas.